peteretep/peteretep.github.io/_posts/205-09-04-break-from-software-engineering.md

 date: 2015-09-04 13:24:22
 ---

-Last week I finished up my job as a Ruby on Rails developer at OnePageCRM.
+Last week I finished up my job as a Ruby on Rails developer at [OnePageCRM][1].
 It was a real pleasure working with everybody at OnePageCRM - the development team, product owners and our fantastic customer success team.
 There is a great bunch of people working there and I will miss them all.

 I learned a lot at OnePageCRM, but one of the most important things I will bring away is the 'Get Things Done' methodology that is at the core of the OnePageCRM product.
 The 'Next Action' concept can be applied to any project and I hope to continue using this kind of thinking in my life after OnePageCRM.

-So, with that in mind, what was my own 'Next Action'?
+### So, with that in mind, what was my own 'Next Action'?

 <ul class="fa-ul">
 	<li><i class="fa-li fa fa-check-square-o"></i>